ericslevenson/ericslevenson.github.io/_pages/research.md

 ---
 This page is still under construction...

-My research is focused on leveraging satellite data and field measurements to *align our representation of surface water dynamics* with water's actual storage and movement across the landscape.
+My research uses satellite data, field measurements, and geospatial data analysis to produce actionable science that can inform decision makers, managers, and the public.
+My PhD research focuses on *improving our representation of surface water dynamics to reflect water's actual storage and movement across the landscape*.
 This work is building towards an improve capacity to monitor past and current water developments (e.g., floods, scarcity, longer-term trends) and to predict hydrologic fluxes. <br/>
 <img src='/images/jimLake_banner.jpg'/>
 **See links for details on specific projects**
 {% for post in site.publications reversed %}